 Trees have different shapes based on natural tendencies or the environment.
 A gingko may be an irregular tree in some environments or have a pyramidal shape in others.
 Trees can also be one shape when young and change as they mature.
 The trees listed on each slide are commonly found in those tree shapes, but this doesn't necessarily mean that they only grow in these shapes.

 01 of 08

 Columnar Tree Shape

-Columnar trees have are tall and thin with a very... narrow, upright shape with upright branches.
+Columnar trees are tall and thin with a very narrow, upright shape and upright branches.
 Another term often used to describe this shape is fastigiate, though there are some subtle differences.
 Columnar trees usually have just one trunk and occur naturally as mutations.

 Some examples of columnar trees include:

 - Dawyck gold beech (Fagus sylvatica 'Dawyck Gold')

 02 of 08

 This is Irish yew or Taxus baccata 'Fastigiata.'
 Fastigiate trees, as noted in the previous slide, are very similar to columnar trees.
 However, fastigiate trees are usually composed of multiple trunks and are created through nursery selection instead of natural mutation.